No Products in the Cart

 Talk Them Up to Future Students

-Put in a good word for your professor to people you know that may be in his or her class in the future.
-It’s a simple gesture, but it creates future students that are excited to learn what the professor has to share.
+Put in a good word for your professor to people you know that may be in his or her class in the coming semesters.
+It’s a simple gesture, but it creates students that are excited to learn what the professor has to share.

 In a sense, you’re giving your professor a gift that they won’t get until some point in the future.
 And they won’t know you gave it to them.